 Fucus spiralis can tolerate temperatures from -0.5 to 28 °C. The species is well within its temperature range in the UK.
 Decreases in temperature are unlikely to have any effect because the species extends into northern Norway where water temperatures are cooler.
-However this could be an inaccurate assessment of tolerance due to the possibility of individuals being acclimatized to their specific location.
+Increase in temperature may be beneficial because the optimum temperature for growth of the species is 15 degrees C (Lüning, 1990).